dniloash/Pywinter/rtdoc/source/index.rst

 Geo-Information (Geo)
 ====================================
-This funtions ares utilized to locate the information in the space.
+This funtions are utilized to locate the information in the space.
 There are several kind of geo-info, it depends on projection of the original data:

 - 0:  Cylindrical Equidistant (Lat/lon)
 - 1:  Mercator projection
 - 3:  Lambert conformal conic
 - 4: Gaussian [global only] (Transverse mercator)
 - 5:  Polar-stereographic projection

 Geo0
 -------------